01 of 08

 All of the national parks deserve a visit, but a few beg to be toured in the winter.
 These parks offer a unique perspective in winter and seasonal activities to entertain the whole family.
 From the oceans of the east coast to the mountains of the west, these national parks are the best for winter fun.Continue to 2 of 8 below.

 02 of 08

 Olympic National Park, Washington

-This national park is well-recognized for encompassing three very distinct ecosystems: subalpine forest and wildflower meadow, temperate forest, and the rugged Pacific shore.
+This national park is recognized for encompassing three very distinct ecosystems: subalpine forest and meadow, temperate forest, and the rugged Pacific coastline.
 But rather than hike through the forests during the typical dry season, visit Olympic National Park in the winter for three spectacular getaways in one.

-Take that rugged Pacific shoreline.
-In the winter, it offers an exciting hike with giant waves crashing around you.
-Don't be surprised to see trees like Douglas firs, hemlocks and cedars being tossed around in the ocean as they are typically washed down the rivers during rainstorms.
-Sound too intense?
-Have no fear; you can still view the action from atop bluffs near Kalaloch Lodge, the coziest stay during wintertime.
+Take that rugged Pacific coastline.
+In the winter, it offers an exciting hike with giant waves crashing nearby.
+Don't be surprised to see huge logs being tossed around in the ocean as they are typically washed down the rivers during rainstorms.
+Storm watching can be safe as you can still view the action from atop bluffs near places like Kalaloch Lodge, the coziest place to stay during wintertime.

 03 of 08